 The Rubbermaid Food Storage Container with Easy Find Lids Premier Line did very well in nearly all of our tests, but it was difficult to tell when the lid was sealed properly.
 We also felt the container sizes were a little too small for holding leftovers.

-The Frieling Emsa Clip and Close containers turned bright red after being microwaved with pasta sauce in tests done by Good Housekeeping.
+The Emsa Clip and Close (formerly Frieling Emsa Clip and Close) containers turned bright red after being microwaved with pasta sauce in tests done by Good Housekeeping.
 This set performed fairly well in every test of ours except the drop test, in which the flaps opened up easily.

-The plastic Snapware 18-Piece Airtight Box Set we recommended last year had faulty lid flaps that were difficult to close when tested again this year.
+The plastic Snapware 18-Piece Airtight Box Set we recommended in 2015 had faulty lid flaps that were difficult to close when tested again in 2016.
 This set also held onto food odors and stains more than the competition.

 The OXO Good Grips LockTop containers received praise from Cook’s Illustrated (subscription required) for their easy, flap-free pressed seal, these cracked in our drop test.
 (One Amazon customer had a similar experience.)
 And they seemed less airtight, leaving our strawberries tasting fermented after 13 days.